 Many of us are faced with nose problems.
-Here are the ways to treat nose bleeding and catarrh and running nose.
+Here are the ways to treat nose bleeding, blocked nose, catarrh and running nose.

 Nosebleed is caused by damage to blood vessels located close to the surface of the skin.
 If your baby's nose begins to bleed, keep her in an upright position or leaning forward slightly.
 Keep her head down.
 Never keep it upright or tip it back.
 This could cause the blood to flow back into the stomach and make her vomit.
 Calm her down and try to stop her from crying as that increases the blood flow.
 Pinch her nostrils between your thumb and index finger for 5 to 10 minutes.
 This will make her breathe from the mouth.
 If she continues to bleed, pack the bleeding nostril with absorbent cotton and apply a cold compress.

 Consult your doctor immediately if you note the following in your child:

 Bleeding is profuse, heavy especially after a fall

 If bleeding does not stop after 30 minutes of first aid

 Bleeding noted from other orifices in the body

 If your child feels dizzy or has a fainting episode